 - Once the price is agreed upon, a closing date is scheduled.

-- No need to stage or prep the home for showings
+- Eliminating staging or prep the home for showings

 - Easier, less exhaustive inspections

-- Certainty of a completed sale (no need to wait on a buyer’s financing)
+- Certainty of a cash sale (no need to wait on a buyer’s financing)